ckunte/m-one/inc/wind.typ

 #let wind_pdf = read("/src/wind_pdf.py")
 #{linebreak();raw(wind_pdf, lang: "python")}

-== Based on EN 1991-1-4:2005@en1991-1-4_2005
+== Based on EN 1991-1-4:2005

-The generic nature of EN's applicability makes for a complicated recipe.
+The generic nature of EN's@en1991-1-4_2005 applicability makes for a complicated recipe.
 The number of things one needs to determine before one even gets to wind velocity is staggering.
 Here's a flavour of things that come with the territory.

 #figure(
-  image("/img/enwind.png", width: 100%),
+  image("/img/enwind.png", width: 120%),
   caption: [PVP, RF, TI, TLS]
 ) <enw>